cmaillioux/Bruteslicer/README.md

 ### What should I configure?
 Once the script is executed, you will have to answer to several questions in order to configure the tool.
 Here is a summary :
 __Resuming previously stopped bruteslicing :__ This is possible by answering "y" to the first question of the tool : `[?]
 Resume from a previously stopped Bruteslicing ? (y/n) : y`.
+This resuming option relies on two files created by the tool, named tool1.resume and tool2.resume.
+If these files aren't in the same folder that the script, it won't be able to resume a previous bruteslice, and will exit with the following error :  `[!]
+Wrong value or 'tool1.resume' file not present on disk`.

 __Creating parameters for a new bruslicing :__ If you choose to answer not to resume from a previous session, you will have to specify
 - the name of the access point, for instance `[?]
 ESSID of the victim Access Point : KlemSSID`